 Pear trees have been hard to cultivate in our area, due to their very early blooms that are susceptible to frost.
 When the early blooms are hit by frost, the pears will not be able to grow fruit.
-With the recent inception of the 'Early Gold' Pear, which is a Canadian introduction, the 'Ure' tree (the most reliable pear tree for our area) will be able to successfully cross pollinate.
 We suggest planting your trees in an area with good air drainage (like a side hill) and not in low lying areas.
 We want you to be successful so please keep in mind the risks associated with this type of fruit tree.
 However, if you like pears-like we do-you may just want to try these out.